 The second thing you're asking is, "Am I permanently banned?
 How long will this last?"
 We don't have a fixed length of time on suspensions.
-They last until we're satisfied that the problem won't happen again.
+They last until we're satisfied that the problem won't recur.

 You need to come and ask us; don't just assume that it'll be removed at some point.
 Sometimes we do issue a "cooldown" suspension of a few days or weeks, but you still have to talk to us first.

 How do I appeal?

-, and type in your request.
+The third thing you're asking is how to appeal the suspension.
+That's easy.
+Go to this forum thread.
+Go the last page, click "Add a post" note , and type in your request.
 We ask that you remain polite.
 We'll be more inclined to treat you favorably if you show that you're willing to work with us.

 Please do not send private messages to the moderators, as we'll just tell you to go to the thread.

-Possible reasons for permanent bans:
+Possible reasons for a permanent ban:

-- Ban evasion (see below).
+- Ban evasion (see below)

-- Significant and/or obviously intentional vandalism.
+- Significant and/or obviously intentional vandalism

-- Repeated suspensions for the same or similar behavior.
+- Repeated suspensions for the same or similar behavior

 Asking another troper that you know to edit the wiki or post on your behalf may get that person banned as well.
 There are two exceptions: